Quantum Correlation Analysis Software

 The QuCoa software includes an integrated scripting language ("STUPSLANG") that eanbles users to create new analysis procedures or customize existing ones.
 The QuCoa software can also be remotely controlled via a dedicated TCP/IP protocol.

-This is the initial release.
+This new versions also suppors the MultiHarp 150 for data acquisition.
 Note: the software is protected by a USB dongle and will not work without it.

 |Supported TCSPC modules||HydraHarp 400, PicoHarp 300, TimeHarp 260|